GilNaldoza/SwineSense-node/README.md

 1. Press the **`s`** key on your keyboard while on the main scanning screen.
 2. The **Settings Modal** will appear.
 3.  **Node ID:** unique identifier for this machine.
-4.  **Location:** Select the physical location (e.g., "Main Library") from the dropdown.
+4.  **Location:** Select the physical farm location (e.g., "Farrowing Pen") from the dropdown.
 This ensures all logs are correctly attributed in the backend statistics.
 5.  **Save:** Settings are persisted locally.

 ## 🛠️ Tech Stack